swarmdog/ElinMods/ElinUnderworldSimulator/docs/sdd/04_farming_and_smoking.md

 > Parent: [00_overview.md](./00_overview.md) · Data Model: [03_data_model.md](./03_data_model.md) · Dealing: [05_small_time_dealing.md](./05_small_time_dealing.md)

 This document specifies the complete cultivation-to-consumption pipeline: how the player grows custom drug crops using Elin's seed/strain improvement system, how harvested materials are refined into 12 sellable drug products, and how each product can be personally consumed via five distinct administration routes.
-A developer implementing this document should be able to produce all SourceObj entries, SourceCard rows, trait classes, and condition classes without further research.

 ---